poenix111/Grokking-Algorithms/readme.md

-# GROKKING ALGORITHMS A GUIDE FOR PROGRAMMERS AND CORIOUS PEOPLE
+# GROKKING ALGORITHMS A GUIDE FOR PROGRAMMERS AND CURIOUS PEOPLE

 Just a repository to store all the knowledge that I'm adquiring with this book